Sleepwalking is a disorder that occurs when people walk or do other activity while they are still asleep.

 - Do not use alcohol or anti-depressant medicines if you sleepwalk.

-- Avoid getting too tired and try to prevent insomnia, because this can trigger sleepwalking.
+- Avoid sleep deprivation, and try to prevent insomnia, because these can trigger sleepwalking.

 - Avoid or minimize stress, anxiety, and conflict, which can worsen the condition.